QualiSystems/Cisco-AIREOS-Shell-2G/README.md

 The **Startup** or **Running** configuration is saved to a file named *<ResourceName>-<startup/running-config>-<timestamp>*, which will be stored in the folder path you entered above.

 #### **Workflow 2** - *Restore configuration*
-1. In CloudShell Portal, reserve the **Cisco AireOS Wireless Controller 2G** resource.
+1. In CloudShell Portal, add the **Cisco AireOS Wireless Controller 2G** resource to an active sandbox.

 2. Run the **Restore** resource command.